Updated: Nov 28, 2020

 Take personas, Mark and Julie - both students enrolled in BIBC and benefiting from the eLISA program.
 But Mark and Julie are different people.
 They have different needs, they learn differently, and may face varied challenges related to accessibility or personal disabilities.

 Two very different people, with drastically different needs.
-But until now, Mark and Julie were presented the projects and learning material in the same way.
+But until now, Mark and Julie have presented the projects and learning material in the same way.